CarolDoudouCao/Archaeo_Bodyform_China/README.md

 ```

-> **Note:** This repository includes male FXL examples for demonstration.
-Scripts apply to both sexes and all traits;  additional scripts are omitted to avoid duplication.
+> **Note:** This repository uses male FXL examples to illustrate workflows.
+The scripts work for both sexes and any trait — simply change the predicted variable.
+Additional scripts are omitted to avoid duplication.

 ## 📚 Study Overview